 That leads me into today’s topic: teaching kids to have a preparedness mindset.

 Earlier this year, I was asked to help judge the annual Video and Essay contest at the Survival Weekly website.
-Selecting the best entry in each of the two categories was difficulti because the topics covered were as diverse as the authors themselves.
-At the end of the day, however, there could only be a two winners: one for video and one for essay.
+Selecting the best entry in each of the two categories was difficult because the topics covered were as diverse as the authors themselves.
+At the end of the day, however, there could only be two winners: one for video and one for an essay.

 Essay #10 – Kids and Preparedness

 by Elyssa Jones

 I am 16 years old and live in a home where prepping and survival is discussed way more times than I care for.
 I understand that my parents want to protect me but it all seems a bit much at times.
 As a kid, I want to go and hang out with my friends, watch TV and do things that are fun.
 I don’t want to sit and talk about preparedness and survival.
 I’m not even sure that I really understand “Situational Awareness” or “Loss of Civility” but I hear words like these all the time.

 We talk about severe weather and all sorts of other things that may interrupt our lives.
 Dad is always talking about manmade and natural disasters and how we can prepare to survive them.
 He taught me what I need for emergencies and survival, how to pack a bug out bag and we discuss different places to meet in case we are not together and something tragic happens.